-- Additional native woodland on parts of the glen sides, adjoining small glens and surrounding lower hill slopes would be favoured. - Ensure woodland edges relate to the natural landform of the strath and surrounding hill slopes. - Encourage natural regeneration on steeper hill slopes, away from distinctive rocky outcrops. - Maintain open views towards mountain summits. - Consider planting woodland clumps and riparian trees on some parts of the glen floor where important open views along the glen would not be affected.
+- Additional native woodland on parts of the glen sides, adjoi hill slopes would be favoured. - · Ensure woodland edges relate to the natural landform of th - Encourage natural regeneration on steeper hill slopes, away - Maintain open views towards mountain summits. - · Consider planting woodland clumps and riparian trees on so important open views along the glen would not be affected